NovaMoon/TwitchBot/README.md

 Logs the chat

-!wr "game" "category" pulls the data from the http://www.speedrun.com/ api!  # thanks to Litewarior
+!wr "game" "category" pulls the data from the http://www.speedrun.com/ api!
+(Thanks to Litewarior!)

 #HOW-TO